Seb0927/badelcoproxy/README.md

 # badelcoproxy

-This is the proxy for badelco soat
+This is the proxy for badelco soat.